 - 88 Gbps at 144Hz

 However, take note that this is without HDR enabled.
-With HDR enabled, each pixel takes 10 or 12 bits (depending upon the HDR version you have).
+With HDR enabled, each pixel takes 10 or 12 bits (depending on your HDR version).

-With HDR enabled and with higher the color bit depth of the monitor, the more data rate the video interface will generate and thus may require a newer HDMI version.
+With HDR enabled and a higher color bit depth of the monitor, the video interface will generate more data and thus may require a newer HDMI version.

 Both the Source and the Display Need to Have the Compatible HDMI Port

-In order to make the 3440×1440 resolution work on HDMI with 60 Hz or more, then you need to have at least an HDMI 2.0 port, not just on the monitor, but also on the source (i.e PC / laptop).
+To make the 3440 x 1440 resolution work on HDMI with 60 Hz or more, you need to have at least an HDMI 2.0 port, not just on the monitor but also on the source (i.e., PC / laptop).

-You cannot have HDMI 2.0 input port on the monitor and connect it to HDMI 1.4 output on your PC and expect 3440×1440 resolution to work at 60 Hz.
+You cannot have HDMI 2.0 input port on the monitor and connect it to HDMI 1.4 output on your PC and expect a 3440 x 1440 resolution to work at 60 Hz.